-The new guidelines come as scientific evidence has shown more women in their 40s being diagnosed with breast cancer.
-In the U.S., the rate of breast cancer among women ages 40 to 49 increased 2% per year on average, from 2015 to 2019, according to the National Cancer Institute.
-The rates are even more sobering when viewed through the lens of Black and other minority patients, groups who pose a higher risk for late detection and higher rates of mortality following advanced-stage disease.
+The updated guidelines come as scientific evidence has shown more women in their 40s being diagnosed with breast cancer.
+In the U.S., the rate of breast cancer among women ages 40 to 49 increased 2% per year on average, from 2015 to 2019, according to the National Cancer Institute, and is the second-leading cause of cancer death, following lung cancer.

 For example:

-• Prior to age 50, minority women are 127% more likely to die of breast cancer; 72% more likely to be diagnosed with breast cancer; and 58% more likely to be diagnosed with advanced-stage breast cancer.
+- Prior to age 50, minority women are 127% more likely to die of breast cancer; 72% more likely to be diagnosed with breast cancer; and 58% more likely to be diagnosed with advanced-stage breast cancer.

-• Black women diagnosed with breast cancer in their 40s experience mortality at rates double the mortality rate of white women.
+- Black women diagnosed with breast cancer in their 40s experience mortality at rates double the mortality rate of white women.

-• Black women are less likely to be diagnosed with Stage I breast cancer but twice as likely to die of early breast cancers.
+- Black women are less likely to be diagnosed with Stage I breast cancer but twice as likely to die of early breast cancers.

-• Black women have a two-fold higher risk of aggressive — “triple-negative” — breast tumors and a higher risk of BRCA1 and BRCA2 genetic mutations.
+- Black women have a two-fold higher risk of aggressive — “triple-negative” — breast tumors and a higher risk of BRCA1 and BRCA2 genetic mutations.

 Factors affecting mammography utilization